mhotwagner/jquery-exists/README.md

 No one.
 Anywhere.
 Ever.

-I long considered just overwriting the standard jquery selection function, but that feels like taking too much liberty, and wil likely break a lot of projects.
+I considered just overwriting the standard jquery selection function, but that feels like taking too much liberty, and will likely break a lot of projects.

 SO, now we've got $('#thing').exists(), which returns a jquery collection if matching items are found, and returns false if not.